Introduction

 You should have a sort of answer on “Do I need planning permission for a concrete sectional garage” now.
 You shouldn’t if you build small enough.

-If it’s good for you when it’s small, then you can build one, but if you dream of bigger things maybe proceeds with one.
+If it’s good for you when it’s small, then you can build one, but if you dream of bigger things maybe proceed with one.
 If you get the green light you can build what you need.

-If you’re wondering do I need planning permission to extend the garage you can also refer to local guidelines.
+If you’re wondering do I need planning permission to extend the garage, you can also refer to local guidelines.
 My guess after reading about it would be that you do if you cross the limits that are set.

 When it comes to building, most often I like to think that I will probably sell my house someday.
 For that reason, I try to keep everything so that it passes inspection.